-Testosterone, the principal male sex hormone (androgen), is responsible for a host of physical and mental effects in the human body (irrespective of gender).
+Testosterone, the principal male sex hormone, is responsible for a host of physical and mental effects in the human body (in both genders).

 In addition to that, testosterone is a powerful mood and cognition booster, proven to combat cardiovascular disease, cognitive decline and osteoporosis.

 So who in their right mind wouldn’t want a healthy dose of testosterone coursing through their veins?

 But before you run to your doc’s office to apply for testosterone injections, pills or creams, hear me out.
 You can manipulate your T-levels without the use of synthetic chemicals, drugs or supplements.
 Side-effect free, the way nature intended.

 Aging, chemical exposure, micronutrient deficiencies (= processed food diet), and excessive alcohol consumption lower androgen levels.
 Overtraining is also notorious for shattering your testosterone.